 While some women sail through the menopause without any problems, to other women the menopause can be a real dread.
 When women enter the period of menopause certain adjustments are happening in the body.

-Ovarian functions are slowing down, uterus is preparing for changes and as a result hormonal imbalance occurs with a noticeable imbalance in estrogen and progesterone levels.
+Ovarian functions are slowing down, the uterus is preparing for changes and as a result, hormonal imbalance occurs with a noticeable imbalance in estrogen and progesterone levels.
 The brain is also trying to understand and get used to not getting desired response from ovaries, the body gets confused and out of balance.

 During this transitional period, women may experience one or more menopausal symptoms: Hot flushes, Loss of Libido, Mood swings, Night sweats, Vaginal dryness, Insomnia, Irritability, Irregular periods, Memory loss, Fatigue etc.

-There are also physical changes quite often women will experience such as: Headaches, Gum problems, Achy muscles, Dry skin (most likely dry skin occurs due to lack of collagen which keeps the skin moisturized), Weight gain, or Digestive problems.
+There are also physical changes quite often women will experience such as Headaches, Gum problems, Achy muscles, Dry skin (most likely dry skin occurs due to lack of collagen which keeps the skin moisturized), Weight gain, or Digestive problems.
 The list of the physical, mental, and emotional changes related to menopause is simply too long and it varies from person to person.

 Why is maca good for the menopause?